Frequently Asked Questions

 Q: Will TorahResource Institute be offering any scholarships or financial aid for students who are unable to pay tuition and/or class fees?

 A: We do offer scholarships as well as some financial aid.
 A student will need to request a scholarship or financial aid, and the determination for those students who qualify for either will be made on a case-by-case basis.
-The application form (available here) for the certificate programs will also be used for requesting financial aid.
-Students need to complete the part of the application required for two and three year programs students (even if they do not intend to enroll in these programs).
+The application form (available here) for the certificate program will also be used for requesting financial aid.
+Students need to complete the part of the application required for the certificate program even if they do not intend to complete the certificate program, to receive scholarships and/or financial aid.
 You will need to include the application, letters of recommendation, academic transcripts, and an autobiographical essay (to include your circumstances for needing financial aid).

 Q: Will TorahResource Institute have required textbooks for sale, or will I need to purchase them elsewhere?